groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/add-arrow-annotations-java-groupdocs/_index.md

 **Let's break down the tricky parts:**

-- **Rectangle coordinates**: (x, y, width, height) where x,y is the top-left corner
+- **Rectangle coordinates**: (x, y, width, height) where x,y is the top‑left corner
 - **PenColor**: Uses ARGB format.
 65535 is bright blue.
 Use online color converters for custom colors
 - **PenStyle options**: DOT, DASH, SOLID, DASHDOT, DASHDOTDOT
 - **Opacity**: 0.0 (transparent) to 1.0 (opaque).
 0.7 is usually perfect for visibility without being obtrusive

 ### Step 3: Adding and Saving (With Error Handling)

-Here's the production-ready way to add annotations:
+Here's the production‑ready way to add annotations:

 ```java
 try {